alfaro96/scikit-lr/README.md

 ### User installation

-The easiest way to install `plr` is using `pip` package:
+The easiest way to install `scikit-lr` is using `pip` package:

 ```
-pip install -U plr
+pip install -U scikit-lr
 ```

 ## Development